megpatakota/customer_data_analysis/PRESENTATION_SLIDES.md

 ### Slide Flow:
 1. Start with the problem (customer dispute)
-2. Show the data that validates the customer's claim
+2. Show the data to investigate what happened
-3. Identify the root cause
+3. Analyze time-based patterns to explain when/how samples are processed
-4. Provide recommendations
+4. Identify what the data shows (not assigning fault)

 5. Shift to customer health
-6. Show the positive trends
+6. Show usage trends with comprehensive analysis
-7. Highlight the risk indicators
+7. Analyze deeper patterns (workflow lifecycle, run duration, daily/weekly patterns)
-8. Provide monitoring recommendations
+8. Explain what the data reveals about customer usage

-9. Conclude with actionable next steps
+9. Conclude with data-driven findings and questions for further investigation

 ### Visual Placement Guide:
 - **Data Overview:** Slides 2-9 (No visuals, data tables/diagrams can be added)